brankopoledic/covid-demo/README.md

 2. How does the impact in Chicago compare to Illinois?

+3. Based on the quality of the data, include applicable statistical analyses to establish significance of gathered data.

 ## Datasets to be Used
 1. COVID Tracking Project API (Illinois COVID Data): https://covidtracking.com/data/api2.Chicago
 2. Illinois Census Data: https://datausa.io/profile/geo/illinois